yang-han/EnjoyYourRoad/README.md

 ### 0.1 Mandatory

    - openGL 330 version +
-   - all other libraries have been linked to the binary file.
+   - (all other libraries have been linked to the binary file by us.)

 ### 0.2 Optional